Sir Henry Royce Statue

 Plans are being made to commission a statue of Sir Henry Royce in Knutsford, Cheshire.
 Rolls-Royce Motors support the idea for a lasting tribute to the great engineer to be constructed in Regents Street.

-Customising your Rolls-Royce
+Customising Rolls-Royce

 The Rolls-Royce clientele are demographically classified as high-net worth individuals.
 With an average bank balance of $30 million, the typical Rolls-Royce customer is from a very exclusive club.
 A club where quite simply money talks.
 Even at these rarified heights of wealth the Rolls-Royce customer may not always get what they want, as Bojan Pancevski writes in the Telegraph.